OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-17.md

 # Ezekiel Chapter 17

 ## Ezekiel 17:1
-The word of the Lord came to me, saying:
+A message from the Lord came to me:

 ## Ezekiel 17:2
 “Son of man, pose a riddle and present it as a parable to the Israelites.